How To Keep Your Dog Cool

 Keep your dog cool on walks and even indoors with a cool coat.
 It is a summer essential that I simply would not be without for my dogs.
 In warm weather I always walk my dogs in a cool coat.
 They can prevent a dog from becoming overheated on walks, during energetic games and exercise.
 They can also help cool down an already overheated dog.

 But they all vary widely in their design, quality and effectiveness so choose wisely.
-My recommendation is the ThermLOW dog cooling coat.
+My recommendation is the ThermLOW dog cool coat.
 This handy little jacket just needs a quick soak in ordinary tap water and the simple evaporative process will keep your dog nice and cool - a bit like the equivalent of sweating, which dogs can't do naturally.
 It uses a high quality fabric to retain more water than most other cool coats and it also has an inventive chest coverage section.
 A similar idea is our Go-Robe Cool & Dry Coat which made of towelling so it can be used as a cooling jacket and a drying coat.
 Woof!

 Another highly recommended product for keeping your dog cool is a cool mat.
 These are great for placing on the floor at home, preferably in a shady area away from direct sun light.
 Inside the mat there will usually be a layer of cooling gel which works by transferring heat from your pet's body.
-More deluxe versions also include a layer of foam inside for extra comfort.
 On a good cool mat, within a few moments of lying on it your dog will feel the cooling effects and be comfortable enough to prefer it to the hard floor.

-If you are out and about with your dog and need of some shade for them, a pop-up sun shelter is an easy solution, wherever you are.
-It is a quick and simple way to provide your dog with a shady place to retreat from the sun.
-Check out our Pop-Up Sun Cabana which offers 50+ UV protection and is available in two sizes, with the largest one being big enough for adults.
+If you are out and about with your dog and need of some shade for them.
+A pop-up sun shelter, small tent or parasol is an easy solution, wherever you are.
+It is a simple way to provide your dog with a shady place to retreat from the sun.

 Most dogs adore water games and it is a great way to keep them happy and exercised in hot weather.
 Hosepipes and sprinklers are all exciting and a safe way to play in hot weather.

-To really give your dog some cooling fun, why not treat them to their very own paddling pool.
-The Pop Up Dog Bath Splash Pool can be filled up and enjoyed by your dog in the summer and can also doubles up as a dog bath.
+To really give your dog some cooling fun, why not treat them to their very own paddling pool, sprinkler or outdoor water fountain.
 Yay!

 There are also some fun dog water toys available which make for great summer games.
-The Chill Out Water Fruit Toys are loads of fun and also help your dog to stay hydrated while they play.
-Hydro Squeeze toys by Chuckit are a similar idea but in more traditional shapes like a dog ball, bumper and tug toy.
-They float too.
+They are loads of fun and also help your dog to stay hydrated while they play.
 Woof!